robotsorcerer/Savitzky-Golay/README.md

 <img src="/images/ROS_Calibrated.jpg" height="500px" >
 <!-- <img src="/images/Savitzky-Golay_smoothing_filter.jpg" height="500px"> -->

-###Dependencies
+### Dependencies

-In order to be able to compile this file, you would need to install the [Eigen3 Library](http://eigen.tuxfamily.org/index.php?title=Main_Page) to do the linear algebra of the matrices, vectors and related algorithms I used.
+In order to compile this file, you would need to install the [Eigen3 Library](http://eigen.tuxfamily.org/index.php?title=Main_Page) to do the linear algebra of the matrices, vectors and related algorithms.
 You can install it by downloading the 3.2.5 library which I used from [here](http://bitbucket.org/eigen/eigen/get/3.2.5.tar.gz) and following the `README` instructions after unpacking the tarball to install.
-I have not tested it with other versions of the library.
-If you are having problems running this code in other versions of Eigen, please raise an issue using the link on the right of this page or go through the [eigen documentation page](http://eigen.tuxfamily.org/dox/index.html) if you are impatient.

-###Usage
+### Usage

 * `./savgol`